Less physical impairment over time with SKYCLARYS

 At the end of the clinical trial, all patients who participated were given the option to continue in a longer-term study called an open-label extension (OLE).
 Before participating in the OLE, patients were asked to temporarily stop taking their treatment.
 Then, all patients were given SKYCLARYS, including those who had received a placebo in the clinical trial.

 After 3 years, researchers conducted a follow-up study.
 They took the results from the OLE and compared them with untreated patients in a natural history study.
 This kind of study is called an “exploratory analysis” and is not the same as a clinical trial.
-Because of that, there are some limitations to the study and the results should be interpreted cautiously.
+Because of that, there are some limitations to the study and the results should be interpreted cautiously, as they may not be as reliable as a clinical trial.

 Lower mFARS scores